whatwg/web-history/README.md

 - [Node.js first released](https://github.com/joyent/node/commit/80eed19612db0fe54191683e8a9f0bc5c1ca4ff6)
-  by Ryan Dahl; it's a software platform notable for being built around the V8 JavaScript engine -- providing a way for developers to do server-side development in JavaScript using an asynchronous, non-blocking "evented I/O"-based non-threaded programming model similar to the client-side event-loop-based programming model provided by Web browsers.
+  by Ryan Dahl; it's a software platform notable for being built around the V8 JavaScript engine -- providing a way for developers to do server-side development in JavaScript using a non-threaded, non-blocking "evented I/O"-based, asynchronous callback-driven programming model similar to the client-side event-loop-based programming model provided by Web browsers.

 ## 2010-02